Serving

 Yes

-Fish curries are very popular dish in eastern India (West Bengal), and variously made.
-See also Fish & Potato Curry for a different version and Note-7 on method.
-Reheating will degrade the texture, but the flavor will be even better.
+Fish curries are very popular in eastern India.
+This one is from West Bengal on the northeast coast.
+See Fish & Potato Curry for a version from farther south, and Note-7 on method.

 14